redis/redis-doc/commands/pubsub.md

 # PUBSUB CHANNELS [pattern]

 Lists the currently *active channels*.
-An active channel is a Pub/Sub channel with one ore more subscribers (not including clients subscribed to patterns).
+An active channel is a Pub/Sub channel with one or more subscribers (not including clients subscribed to patterns).

 If no `pattern` is specified, all the channels are listed, otherwise if pattern is specified only channels matching the specified glob-style pattern are